One of the top reasons you should become a content writer is because there’s an increasing demand for content writers, within the digital space.

 Now that you’ve started writing actual content, it’s time to create a portfolio and get your name out there as the content writer that you are.
 But be sure you put the first things first, starting with the following;

-- Brand Name: Starting with choosing a brand, be sure you choose a brand name that easily resonates with you and your target clients.
+• Brand Name: Starting with choosing a brand, be sure you choose a brand name that easily resonates with you and your target clients.
 Learn how to create a brand here.

-- Brand Voice: Although this might not be very clear at the initial stages, as you continue to write, you’ll evolve a distinct brand voice that will be unique to you.
+• Brand Voice: Although this might not be very clear at the initial stages, as you continue to write, you’ll evolve a distinct brand voice that will be unique to you.
 But, whatever the case, start with intentionally choosing a brand voice that your target audience will identify with since you’re writing for them.

-If you’re targeting clients with a largely younger audience, understand the kind of writing voice that will work with them.
+If you’re targeting clients with a largely younger audience, understand the kind of writing voice that will resonate with them.
 Same with brands that target professional clients.
-These are some of the things you’ll learn at writing schools like the ones we host at Smart Content College.

-- Profile Bio: Use a short, sweet and compelling profile bio that will describe what you do and how you do it across all online platforms.
+• Profile Bio: Use a short, sweet and compelling profile bio that will describe what you do and how you do it across all online platforms.
 Ditto for your pictures and shared images, everything should project your brand and brand goals.

 Promote your Brand